thebrumby/HotWalletClaimer/README.md

 This Python script simplifies claiming the cryptocurrency HOT, using the "HereWalletBot" app, a free-to-use application on Telegram that is also Web3 enabled on the NEAR Protocol blockchain.
 The app requires frequent logins to claim HOT tokens if you intend to accumulate the maximum rewards.
 This script automates the claim process, attempting to claim immediately after the wallet is full.
 Should the wallet not be filled, it calculates the time until completion and waits to claim, optimizing network usage and lowering your Gas Fees.

-💡 **TIP:** While you cannot register more than one wallet to a single Telegram username, this script enables you to manage multiple pre-existing HereWallet accounts using just one Telegram account by initiating multiple individual sessions.
+💡 **TIP:** While you cannot register more than one wallet to a single Telegram user account, this script enables you to manage multiple pre-existing HereWallet accounts using just one Telegram account by initiating multiple individual sessions.
 For straightforward setup, consider using **SCREEN** (refer to the quick start guide below).
 For more advanced users, [PM2](#pm2) is recommended.

 If you find this script useful, please consider [buying me a coffee](https://www.buymeacoffee.com/HotWallletBot).
 The HereWallet game can be found [HERE](https://t.me/herewalletbot/app?startapp=3441967-village-85935).